 More Art: Night Watch

 More Art retained Olu & Company to secure press coverage for "Night Watch" by Shimon Attie.
 The first collaboration between Attie and More Art, “Night Watch” is a floating film installation featuring 12 recent New Yorkers fleeing violence and discrimination in their homelands, who have had their applications for political asylum in the United States approved.
 These portraits of asylees (largely LGBTQ and youth) traversed New York City’s waterways during the United Nations Annual General Assembly, bringing world leaders and local New Yorkers face-to-face with some of the most vulnerable people who are currently being turned away by governments around the world.
+We secured 14 pieces of press in print, online and broadcast outlets that reached 2 million people.
 Coverage highlights include: The New York Times, NY1, The Art Newspaper, Hyperallergic, artnet News, Le Quotidien de l'Art and Into.